Tuggerah: Etymology

-Not to be confused with Togara, Queensland (near Emerald), Tuggerah was originally an Aboriginal word but its true meaning is not agreed upon by all sources.
+Tuggerah was originally an Aboriginal word, but its true meaning is not agreed upon by all sources.
 Some say that it originally meant 'cold' or 'cold place', and some say its original meaning was 'savannah grasslands'.
 Tuggerah was the name for the region, with The Entrance originally called "Tuggerah Entrance".
 "Tuggerah Beach" is located between North Entrance and Noraville.
 There was previously an electorate in the NSW Parliament called Tuggerah.

 Commercial area

 Tuggerah is a major light industrial and commercial area for the northern Central Coast.
-It is a huge attraction for the Central Coast and further out residents for its Shopping Centre Westfield Tuggerah as well as the Tuggerah Supa Centre in Bryant Drive and numerous other shops along Pacific Highway.
-A number of well known business have Headquarters and offices in the Tuggerah Business Park such as Belkin, ING Australia, as well as the Zenith Business Centre on Reliance Drive.
+It is a huge attraction for the Central Coast and further out residents for its shopping centre Westfield Tuggerah as well as the Tuggerah Supa Centre in Bryant Drive and numerous other shops along the Pacific Highway.
+A number of well known business have headquarters and offices in the Tuggerah Business Park such as Belkin, ING Australia, as well as the Zenith Business Centre on Reliance Drive.

+Transport

+Tuggerah is situated on the Central Coast & Newcastle Line and Pacific Motorway.
+Tuggerah railway station is served by 18 bus routes.